okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ##### Factor Links Object

-Specifies link relations (See [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the factor using the [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
+Specifies link relations (see [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the factor using the [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
 This object is used for dynamic discovery of related resources and operations.

-The Factor Links Object is read only.
+The Factor Links Object is read-only.

 | Link Relation Type | Description                                                 |
 | ------------------ | ----------------------------------------------------------- |